Pey Jaw, Director

 Charles Thomas Sullivan, Head Teacher

 This year marks my 20th year as a pre-k educator.
 I began college as a graphic design major but found my calling in teaching when I took early childhood education courses.
 In 1997 I helped develop the pre-k program and was one of the first educators for St. Joseph the Worker School (Archdiocese of Los Angeles).
 I remained there until 2011 when I got married and relocated to the Bay Area from Los Angeles.
-From 2011 until June of this year, I taught montessori based pre-kindergarden at Immaculate Heart of Mary School in Belmont and have also substituted in the pre- k at St. Pius in Redwood City.
+From 2011 until June of this year, I taught Montessori based pre-kindergarten at Immaculate Heart of Mary School in Belmont and have also substituted in the pre- k at St. Pius in Redwood City.
 My past summers have been spent as Head Counselor and Assistant Program Director for youth summer programs in Los Angeles and Alameda, in addition to coaching soccer.
 Outside of school I enjoy being active and taking advantage of what the bay area has to offer in outdoor recreation and good weather by cycling, running, hiking, mountain biking, playing soccer and basketball, and spending time with my wife and family.
 Thank you for giving me a warm welcome into your school community and I look forward to getting to know you and your children this coming school year.

 Nelli Korzhenkova, Head Teacher

 I was born in Russia but grew up in San Francisco.
 I have worked with young children in some form for more than 10 years.
 I have been a teacher in a formal classroom for more than 3 years now.
 Working with young children is something I am extremely passionate about.
 I furthered my knowledge of working with young children when I attended San Jose State and majored in Early Childhood Development.
 While in college I learned about the Montessori philosophy of educating children.
 It really sparked my interest for many reasons.
 For one, Montessori fosters independence and the child grows and explores at their own speed, free to explore the classroom and the materials.
 Children at any stage are engaged in the materials provided for them.
 Materials were created to be self-correcting.
 Students can identify a mistake in their thinking without having an adult point it out to them.
 Teachers are there to facilitate learning for the child.
-This interest lead me to get my American Montessori Society credential, in Early Childhood, shortly after graduating from college.
+This interest leads me to get my American Montessori Society credential, in Early Childhood, shortly after graduating from college.

 I am thrilled to get the opportunity to work as a teacher in St. Mary’s Preschool and I am looking forward to getting to know your children and assist in their growth and development.